-Safe Life Teaching Assistants work in a variety of community settings with individuals, who have developmental disabilities and/or autism, to assist teachers in delivering personal safety, abuse awareness, healthy relationship lessons.
-Classes generally serve 8-12 students, or in special cases, may be conducted in 1:1 settings (one teaching assistant and one student overseen by a Safe Life Teacher).
-Lessons are usually taught by a team that is developed to best meet the needs of clients in the class – for example, two teachers and one or more assistants, or one teacher and one assistant, etc.) Classes are taught on a predetermined schedule, with one class being taught each week over a 12-week period.
+Safe Life Teaching Assistants work remotely, in a variety of community settings, or in an in-person/online hybrid situation, to help deliver lessons of the Safe Life Project, serving individuals who have disabilities, including autism.
+Classes generally serve 8-12 students, or in special cases, may be conducted in 1:1 situations (one assistant and one student).
+Lessons are usually set on a predetermined schedule, with one class being taught each week over a 12-week period.

 - Help to teach individuals with disabilities skills for abuse prevention, personal safety, reporting, healthy relationships, self-determination, and overall well-being, as outlined in the Safe Life Project.

-- Help to teach class sessions following the lesson topic schedule and prescribed concentration areas for each student.
+- Assist in teaching class sessions following the lesson topic schedule and prescribed concentration areas for each student.

 - Have knowledge of and ability to appropriately apply skills for positive behavior management.

-- Assist the assessment team in completing, as needed, the post assessment summary report for each student by providing feedback as needed.
+- Assist with the post assessment summary report for each student by providing feedback as needed.

-- Consider confidentiality when providing/completing, and collecting/submitting all evaluations and reports.
+- Consider confidentiality when working directly with students, and with student data, information, evaluations and reports.

 EDUCATION, TRAINING, AND EXPERIENCE:

-- Some college and other successful relevant experiences in teaching, facilitating, or coaching and a desire to work with individuals, who have developmental disabilities, to help improve their overall well-being and quality of life, and
+- Desire to expand on experiences in teaching, facilitating, or coaching and a desire to work with individuals, who have developmental disabilities, to help improve their overall well-being and quality of life.

 - Class settings are located in a variety of community facilities, from public buildings to church settings, etc. They may also be taught online or in an in-person/online hybrid situation.
 There is not a one-stop location or one-type of classroom style.

-- Teaching Assistants may need to check out/carry/set up/repack/care for general presentation equipment provided by the Safe Life Project, such as a projector or laptop.
+- Teaching assistants may need to help with check out/carry/set up/repack/care for general presentation equipment provided by the Safe Life Project, such as a projector or laptop.

 WORK YEAR: Safe Life Teaching Assistants are part of an at-will employee pool.
-Work opportunities may vary depending upon client intake and class schedules.
+Work opportunities may vary depending upon client intake.
 No health benefits are connected to this position.

-POSITION REPORTS TO: The Safe Life Teaching Assistants reports to the CEO Team.
+POSITION REPORTS TO: The Safe Life Teaching Assistant reports to the CEO Team.

 How to Apply: